...

 Depending on your margins, you can figure out how much you need to invest by estimating the lifetime value of a customer for your business.

-Marketing Metrics reports that the probability of selling your product or service to a new customer is at 5–20% whereas your chance of selling the same to a regular customer is at 60–70%.
+Marketing Metrics reports that the probability of selling your product or service to a new customer is at 5–20%.
+Your chance of selling the same to a regular customer is at 60–70%.
 That’s such a big difference, and it drives that point that retention is indeed more cost-effective than customer procurement.
 Retention is a lot cheaper than acquisition.

 Time Between Orders